Mitsubishi Motors: What's New For 2023

 S-AWC

 Super All-Wheel Control is Mitsubishi Motors' unique approach to all-wheel drive.
 S-AWC uses wheel-speed and yaw sensors to adjust braking and engine torque to each wheel, working to deliver a driving experience in which the vehicle responds exactly as the driver intends it to.
-Whether driving straight on a dry road or through a winding mountain pass in snow, S-AWC helps to deliver confidence to drivers.5
+Whether driving straight on a dry road or through a winding mountain pass in snow, S-AWC helps to deliver confidence to drivers.6

 WARRANTY

 Every Mitsubishi Motors vehicle is delivered with peace of mind through the brand's 10-year/100,000-mile powertrain warranty.
-Also standard on every model is a five-year/50,000-mile limited warranty, seven-year/100,000-mile corrosion/perforation warranty, and five-years of roadside assistance to help with lockout, flat tires and jump-starting.6
+Also standard on every model is a five-year/60,000-mile limited warranty, seven-year/100,000-mile corrosion/perforation warranty, and five-years of roadside assistance to help with lockout, flat tires and jump-starting.7

 To learn more about the full line-up of Mitsubishi vehicles, visit https://www.mitsubishicars.com/.